leonardo-ra/PI/Setup/README.md

     model1 = torch.hub.load(r'C:\Users\Your_User\Desktop\PI\yolov5', 'custom', path=r'C:\Users\Your_User\Desktop\PI\yolov5\models\best (1).pt', source='local')`

 **Step 15:** Verifying the TestBox.
 The system assumes it's using 'TestBox A' by default, however, before you can turn on the TestBox, make sure you check which one it is.

-**POR AS COISAS QUE TÊM DE MUDAR NO PROGRAMA (SE É A CAIXA 'A', 'B', 'C'...)
-CASO SEJA PRECISO MUDAR**
+To do this, you must edit all the occurrences of the function "getResults" inside "run.py":

+> getResults(language='Portuguese',BoxCom = 'init', module='A')

+The specified parameters that can be changed are: language (Portuguese or English) and module (A, B, C or D).
+The BoxCom parameter shouldn't be changed.

 You can now turn the TestBox on.